juangamella/ut-lvce/README.md

 The code to reproduce the experiments and figures in the paper can be found in a separate [repository](https://github.com/juangamella/ut-lvce-paper).

 ### Installation
-You can clone this repo or install using pip:
+You can clone this repo or install the package using pip:
 ```
 pip install utlvce
 ```